Entré sur la Grande Promenade à Baden; James McNeill Whistler, 1858

 I had extensive background knowledge from my previous experience studying Whistler’s work at the Colby College Museum of Art, a fellow member of the Lunder Consortium for Whistler Studies.
 This project, however, gave me the new opportunity of handling the works.
 Emily Jacobson, the museum’s paper conservator, showed me how to handle the art.
 She then let me work on my own with a headband magnifier and flashlight to conduct what was essentially a forensic examination of each sheet.

 We were trying to determine if Whistler favored particular types of paper for a given medium or if he mixed it up, using, for instance, watercolor blocks for pencil drawings.
-As I examined each drawing, I paid particular attention to the paper, noting its texture and whether it was “hot press” (super smooth), “not hot” (little bumps and grooves); or “rough press” (lots of texture).
+As I examined each drawing, I paid particular attention to the paper, noting its texture and whether it was “hot press” (run through hot rollers to make it super smooth), “cold press” (run through cold rollers, leaving little bumps and grooves); or “rough” (air-dried, leaving lots of texture).
 I checked for watermarks; measured the paper’s height, width, and thickness; and inspected the edges for remains of adhesive or fabric.
 Along the way, I noticed distinct similarities among the sketches, such as the thin, off-white woven paper, the graphite markings on the edges, and the occasional appearance of sewing holes—evidence that papers were ripped or cut out of a sketchbook.

 One sketch in particular stood out to me: Promenade à Baden, which depicts a group of fashionable people standing near a portico facing a hill.
 The drawing is on two pieces of paper glued together side by side.
 The edges are uneven, and the two pieces do not properly align, making the bottom wider than the top.
 A vertical fold down the middle of the drawing contains three sewing holes, and like the other sketches from Whistler’s 1858 trip, Promenade à Baden has graphite markings on the edges.